Pain - shoulder

 - Red or blue color of the skin of the shoulder area

 Your provider will perform a physical exam and closely look at your shoulder.
 You will be asked questions to help the provider understand your shoulder problem.

-Blood or imaging tests may be ordered to help diagnose the problem.
+Blood or imaging tests, such as x-rays or MRI, may be ordered to help diagnose the problem.

-Your provider may recommend treatment for shoulder pain including:
+Your provider may recommend treatment for shoulder pain, including:

 Martin SD, Thornhill TS.
 Shoulder pain.
-In: Firestein GS, Budd RC, Gabriel SE, et al, eds.
-Kelly's Textbook of Rheumotology.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2013:chap 46.
+In: Firestein GS, Budd RC, Gabriel SE, Koretzky GA, McInnes IB, O'Dell JR, eds.
+Firestein & Kelley's Textbook of Rheumatology.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 49.

-Last reviewed on: 7/13/2015
+Last reviewed on: 7/28/2021

-Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.